-It appears from this current research that there are both similarities and differences in personality traits when comparing these addictive behaviors.
+This research indicates that there are both similarities and differences in personality traits when comparing these addictive behaviors.

-Past data from psychologists discovered that not only is social media itself potentially addictive, those who use it may also be at greater risk for substance abuse.
+Past data shows that social media is potentially addictive, and users may also be at greater risk for substance abuse.
 In fact, the brains of compulsive Internet users appear to exhibit similar changes to brains in people with alcohol and drug addictions.

 The world today offers a variety of Social Networking Sites (referred to as SNS).
-These are virtual communities where users can create individual public profiles, interact with others, and “meet” other people based on shared interests (Facebook, Twitter, Instagram, and more).
+These are virtual communities where users create individual public profiles, interact with others and “meet” people based on shared interests.

 This global phenomenon has experienced incredible growth within the last few years.
 Statistics show that there is over an eight percent prevalence of compulsive social media news.